Medical Assisting Classes at BTI

 - Extern and Medical Review - The course provides students with the opportunity to practice administrative and clinical skills in a suitable physician?s office or ambulatory health care facility under the supervision of the practicum coordinator and site preceptor.
 You’ll also prepare for and review information on the national certification exam.

-As a student at BTI, you'll be using equipment you'll see in the field, including EKG machines, hematocrit and blood glucose kits as well as autoclaves.
+As a student at BTI, you'll be using equipment you'll see in the field, including EKG machines, hematocrit, and blood glucose kits as well as autoclaves.
 With our classes, you'll be prepared to confidently apply your skills in the workplace.

 Potential Career Paths in Medical Assisting

 The demand for Medical Assistants is increasing, meaning that you'll have a number of potential job opportunities when you graduate.
-After you have completed your Medical Assistant classes, you will be ready to take a relevant certification exam.
+After you have completed your Medical Assisting classes, you will be ready to take a relevant certification exam.
 Passing this exam opens doors to many new types of jobs and potentially an even more satisfying career.